· · AI

 Task tool gotchas: No visibility into running Tasks.
 You fire off 10 parallel operations and then wait.
 No progress bars, no intermediate output, nothing until they all complete or timeout.
 Users have been requesting better progress tracking in GitHub discussions for months.

 Task results can be truncated.
-When a Task returns findings from 100 files, you might only see summaries.
+When a Task returns results from 100 files, you might only see summaries.
 Critical details like stack traces can get lost in the handoff.

 No error recovery within Tasks.
 If Task 7 of 10 fails, the others continue, but Task 7 won’t retry or provide useful failure info.
 Generic “task failed” and nothing more.